lepton01/ZernikeApprox.jl/README.md

 ## Instructions

+To install the package, you can either clone this repo via git, or use the `]` key in the REPL to acces julia's package manager and type `https://github.com/lepton01/ZernikeApprox.jl` which will download and add the package to the environment.

+This package is not registered in the Julia General Registry, so the instructions below are not valid.

 To install use Julia's Pkg manager, access it by typing `]` on your environment's REPL and then type `add ZernikeApprox`, or alternatively type in your script `using Pkg; Pkg.add("ZernikeApprox")`.
 Then simply command `using ZernikeApprox` in your script.

 ## Recursion